joan555nwu/todolist/readme.txt

-This is my first commit
+This is a simple todolist.
+And with a test ,but the test doesn't work well!